-A type of security interest which is a property interest in an asset, given by a borrower (pledgor) to a lender (pledgee) to secure a debt.
-This interest gives the secured lender the right to seize and liquidate the asset in the event that the borrower defaults.
-Until then, the borrower retains a property interest in the asset, which means that the asset cannot be sold by the secured lender, unless the borrower has given him a right of rehypothecation.
-Upon the discharge of the debt by the borrower, the secured lender must return a legally identical asset.
+A type of security interest which is a property interest in an asset, given by a cash borrower (pledgor) to a lender (pledgee or secured lender) to secure a debt.
+This interest gives the secured lender the right to seize and dispose of the asset in the event that the borrower defaults.
+Until then, the borrower retains ownership of the asset, which means that the asset cannot be sold by the secured lender, unless the borrower has given him a right of re-hypothecation.

+Upon the discharge of the debt by the borrower, the secured lender must return the original asset (not the equivalent).
 Sometimes called a 'pawn'.